-Notes: This figure shows how next period individual endowment e{t+1} depends on the average contribution to the public account by the n group members.
-Both variables are expressed as percent of current individual endowment e_t .
-This graph applies to any period t, because in relative terms, the stage game is the same in every period.
+Notes: This figure shows how next period individual endowment $e{t+1}$ depends on the average contribution to the special account by the n group members in period t.
+Both variables are expressed as percent of current individual endowment $e_t$ .
+This graph applies to any period t because, in relative terms, the stage game is the same in every period.